 The phases of a traditional programme are:

-In the traditional …Read more
+In the traditional model the benefits realisation phase is the last phase, after …Read more

 How to help your agile teams find the better way